jtymoszczuk/neutrino-guide/README.md

 !!!YOU MUST WRITE DOWN THIS SEED TO BE ABLE TO RESTORE THE WALLET!!!

+-> Close out of second LND session
 ```
 $2 exit
 ```
-->Close out of second LND session

-Back in your first SSH session with user “lnd”, LND is still running.
-Stop LND with Ctrl-C.

-(check if the wallet is unlocked automatically)
+Back in your first SSH session where LND is still running Stop LND with Ctrl-C. As user “lnd” check if the wallet is unlocked automatically.
 ```
 lnd
 ```
-You will see something like this:
+You will see something like this near the top:

 [INF] LNWL: The wallet has been unlocked without a time limit